 First all, don't panic.

-Follow the rules of the Highway Code, (see below), regarding speed limits and traffic lights.
+Follow the rules of the Highway Code, like speed limits and traffic lights.
 So no driving onto the pavement, onto grass verges (they may have concealed dangers like ditches), no speeding, going into bus lanes or stopping in the middle of a junction.
 Remember that drivers of emergency vehicles are highly trained professionals.
 They are used to dealing with awkward situations and are allowed to use bus lanes and go through red traffic lights.
 You are not!

 You should slow down or stop to leave a clear path, but do not endanger other road users.
 If you need to, turn off the road you're on to let the emergency services vehicle pass.